anestisb/android-prepare-vendor/README.md

 that only one of them is present when building for desired target.
 Generated makefiles include an additional defensive check that will raise a compiler error when both are detected under same AOSP root.
+* If tool output is not set to AOSP root directory, prefer `rsync` instead of `cp` or `mv` commands to copy the generated directory structure to different location.
+Some device configurations (e.g. Pixel/Pixel XL) share some root directories and might break if `cp` or `mv` are against the wrong base paths.

 ## Frequently Spotted Issues
 ### fuse-ext2